sayantn/aes/README.md

 - AES-NI (with Vector AES for 2- and 4- blocks) => requires a Nightly Compiler, the `nightly` feature to be enabled, and compiling for x86(64) with the `avx512f` and `vaes` target_feature flags set.
-- AES-NI (with Vector AES for 2-blocks) => requires a Nightly Compiler, the `nightly` feature to be enabled, and compiling for x86(64) with the `vaes` target_feature flag set. (although `vaes` is a AVX-512 feature, some AlderLake CPUs have `vaes` without AVX-512 support)
+- AES-NI (with Vector AES for 2-blocks) => requires a Nightly Compiler, the `nightly` feature to be enabled, and compiling for x86(64) with the `vaes` target_feature flag set. (although `vaes` is an AVX-512 feature, some AlderLake CPUs have `vaes` without AVX-512 support)
 - AES-NI => requires compiling for x86(64) with the `sse4.1` and `aes` target_feature flags set.
 - AES-Neon => requires compiling for AArch64 or ARM64EC or ARM-v8 with the `aes` target_feature flag set (ARM-v8
   requires a Nightly compiler and the `nightly` feature to be enabled) .
-- AES-RV64 => Requires a Nightly compiler, the `nightly` feature to be enabled and compiling for RISC-V RV64 with the `zkne` and `zknd` target-features enabled
+- AES-RV => Requires a Nightly compiler, the `nightly` feature to be enabled and compiling for RISC-V RV64 or RV32 with the `zkne` and `zknd` target-features enabled (performance considerably improves with the `unaligned-scalar-mem` target-feature enabled)
 - Software AES => fallback implementation based on Rijmen and Daemen's `optimized` implementation (available on [their website](https://web.archive.org/web/20050828204927/http://www.iaik.tu-graz.ac.at/research/krypto/AES/old/%7Erijmen/rijndael/))